Attitudes of Yah: Laying Aside Bitterness: Running With Forgiveness. A Cynthia Heald Study (Part 1)

 Keeping a hold of the Victim Mentality

-Bitterness Grows in our Hearts when we don't Trust Abba Yah.
+Bitterness Grows in our Hearts when we don't Lose Our Faith in Abba Yah.
 Is there a time in your life where you didn't trust The Lord God Almighty?
-There has been several in mine.
+There has been several events that have taken away or challenged my faith:

 I was sexually abused from the time I can remember.
 I was raped by two grown men at the age of 15.
 One being my step-uncle.